-Moisture and water leakage are the reason behind many issues around the home.
-Thus, you should know the most common causes of household water leakage.
+Moisture and water leakages are the reason behind many issues around the home.
+For this reason, you should know the most common causes of household water leakage.

-At Dedant, we have had over a decade of experience conducting building inspections.
-That means we know exactly where water leakage tends to originate from.
+At Dedant, we have over a decade of experience conducting building inspections.
+As such, we know where most water leakages tend to originate from.

-By knowing the common causes of household water leakage, you can protect your home from these issues.
+By knowing the common causes of household water leakages, you can protect your home from these issues.

 1) Air conditioners

 Air conditions are one of the most common causes of water leakage.

 Your air conditioner produces water as part of the cooling process, some of which is used to cool the air and some of which is sent out the back of the unit.

 As such, there will inevitably be leakages.
 It is recommended you have a way to divert water away from your home and into the garden, such as a pipe or hose.

 If you don’t, this can cause puddles to form which cause rust and decay to your home.